-- Have special educational needs (SEND) or disabilities (see section 9). - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalization. - Are asylum seekers. - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 11). - Have outside agency support. - Children absent from education for prolonged periods and/or repeat occasions.
+- Have special educational needs (SEND) or disabilities (see section 9). - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language (EAL). - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers. - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12). - Have outside agency support. - Are missing or absent from education for prolonged periods and/or repeat occasions - Whose parent/carer has expressed an intention to remove them from school to be home educated